Xilinx/VMC_Help/HDL/delay/README.md

 a latency of L=1.
 This ensures that the critical path is not burdened with the long setup time of the SRL.
 An example is shown below.

-Figure: Delay Block with an Additional Delay Block with a Latency

 ![](./Images/zba1555432813843.png) ![](./Images/fud1555437330166.png)